 This festival produced by Pacific Northwest Cabaret Association has run every March at Egan's since 2012.
-I've had the pleasure of co-curating it with PNWCA founder and drag chanteuse Arnaldo since 2015, and 2018 was our best yet!
-I performed solo singer-songwriter sets on March 23 and 31 and hosted shows throughout the month, delighted by our 20 great West Coast artist acts and the many early-sellout crowds.
+I’m pleased to help curate and produce it with PNWCA founder Arnaldo!
+Drag Chanteuse.
+This year I performed solo singer-songwriter sets and hosted shows throughout the month as our twenty great West Coast artist acts charmed early-sellout crowds.
 Photo: Loretta Deranleau-Howard.

 This fabulous project produced by the Rendezvous and made possible with a grant from 4Culture commissioned a handful of diverse artists to create pieces based on the history of Seattle's colorful Belltown neighborhood from 1890 to the present.
 I wrote and performed songs about Belltown's Film Row years in the 1930s and the origin of the Millionair's Club, founded in 1920 and still providing jobs and meals today.
 Kudos to director Jane Kaplan and to Ken Workman, great-great-grandson of Chief Seattle, who welcomed our audiences every night with his own take on Seattle history in both English and the Salish native tongue.
 I adored being part of this!
 Cast: Ade, Eric Ray Anderson, Jennifer Jasper, Angie Louise, K. Brian Neel, Markeith Wiley, and Shin Yu Pai.
 Photos copyright Eddie Rehfeldt.